morgan-nanez/selected_projects/cs194_proj4/README.md

 ### Part 3: Large Dataset

-For this part, I utilized a google colab in addition to a GPU.
+For this part, I utilized google colab in addition to a GPU.
 I sampled images from the 'ibug face in the wild dataset'.
 I augmented the data for this section as well, again rotating the image and randomly changing image attributes.
 Below are sampled image from my custom dataloader visualized with ground-truth keypoints.

 <table>
 <col width="33%" />